nopSolutions/nopCommerce-Docs/en/getting-started/advanced-configuration/localization.md

 1. Click **Import resources**.
 And specify the path to the language pack file (*.xml) that you downloaded.
   ![LanguageImport](_static/localization/language-import.png)

-If you found a mistake in translation or wish to have custom naming, you can edit the string resources on the *String resources* panel.
+If you found a mistake in translation or wish to have custom naming, you can edit the string resources in the *String resources* panel.

 ## Manage string resources